algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Reverse game mode:

   In this game mode, the player takes control of the red ghost with the goal of catching Pac-Man with the three other ghosts.
-Pac-Man has will have three lives as just like the original game and it has will have its own pattern.
-The player wins will win if Pac-Man has no lives left but he loses if it eats all the pellets.
+Pac-Man will have three lives as just like the original game and it will have its own pattern.
+The player will win if Pac-Man has no lives left but he loses if it eats all the pellets.

 - Timed game mode: